References

 NOTE: we recommend starting with a small maximum number of steps, such as 2, to see if you are satisfied with the results; if not, you can increase the number to give more freedom of exploration to the generator.

-Example of a reaction tree generating a molecule through one double-reactant step.
+Example of a reaction tree generating a molecule through one double-reactant growing step.

 Choose here one or more name reactions from the list of 2000+ available name reactions to drive the generation to your liking.
 You can specify reactions you want to use, or reactions you want to forbid.